 - Kingston Reserve near Queenstown

-Make sure that you follow the rules regarding self containment and where you stop for the night.
+Make sure you follow the rules regarding self-containment and where you stop for the night.
 We’ve explained everything in our article on freedom camping.

 Take the Inter-Island Ferry

-Whether you’re in a vehicle or not, the inter island ferry is a great experience in New Zealand.
-We took the Bluebridge Ferry from Wellington to Picton and while there is a small stretch in the middle with nothing but ocean views, the views as your leave the North Island and as you pass the top of the South Island are absolutely beautiful.
+Whether in a vehicle or not, the interisland ferry is a great experience in New Zealand.
+We took the Bluebridge Ferry from Wellington to Picton, and while there is a slight stretch in the middle with nothing but ocean views, the views as your leave the North Island and as you pass the top of the South Island are magnificent.

-It’s a completely different vantage point with which to see the coast line, and you can do it all from a comfortable chair with a drink.
+It’s an entirely different vantage point to see the coastline, and you can do it all from a comfortable chair with a drink.